civican/legisinfo/44-1/bills/C-69/bill_text.md

 Subparagraph 50(1)(b)(ii) of the Act is replaced by the following:

-the corporation is a corporation referred to in section 6 of the **`Winding-up and Restructuring Act`** that is insolvent (within the meaning of that Act) and in respect of which a winding-up order under that Act has been made in the year, or
+the corporation is a corporation referred to in section 6 of the `Winding-up and Restructuring Act` that is insolvent (within the meaning of that Act) and in respect of which a winding-up order under that Act has been made in the year, or

 ### Section 10

   **(1)** Subparagraph 53(1)(e)(xiii) of the Act is replaced by the following:

-    any amount required by subsection 127(30) **or section 127.48** to be added to the taxpayer's tax otherwise payable under this Part for a taxation year that ended before that time **in respect of the interest in the partnership**;
+    any amount required by subsection 127(30) or section 127.48 to be added to the taxpayer's tax otherwise payable under this Part for a taxation year that ended before that time in respect of the interest in the partnership;

   **(2)** Subparagraph 53(1)(e)(xiii) of the Act, as enacted by subsection (1), is replaced by the following:

-    any amount required by subsection 127(30), section 127.48 or **subsection 127.49(17)** to be added to the taxpayer's tax otherwise payable under this Part for a taxation year that ended before that time in respect of the interest in the partnership;
+    any amount required by subsection 127(30), section 127.48 or subsection 127.49(17) to be added to the taxpayer's tax otherwise payable under this Part for a taxation year that ended before that time in respect of the interest in the partnership;

   **(3)** Paragraph 53(2)(c) of the Act is amended by adding the following after subparagraph (viii):